MostAwesomeDude/construct/docs/transition.rst

 Stream manipulation
 -------------------

-Bitwise was reimplemented using Restreamed, and Bytewise was added
+Bitwise was reimplemented using Restreamed

+Bytewise was added

 Restreamed and Rebuffered were redesigned